-This communications platform started June 15, 2011.
+We began posting here June 15, 2011.
 La Paz Group started some 15 years earlier in Costa Rica, which you can read about here.
-At the outset in the mid-1990s we worked primarily on Destination Strategy & Development projects; then starting in the late 1990s we added Resort Development & Management; and all along, unique Conservation initiatives.
+In the mid- to late 1990s we worked primarily on Strategy & Development projects for emerging tourism Destinations; then in 1999 we added Resort Development & Management; and all along, unique Conservation initiatives.

 We grew, first with the addition of a partner office in France, at the one decade anniversary of our founding; later with a development office in Singapore; and in 2010 the company made a strong commitment to Asia when two founding partners of La Paz Group moved to India and set up shop.